mas9612/mdslide.vim/README.md

 Force to refresh slide contents.

-Note: This command is not refresh browser.
+Note: This command does not refresh browser.

 ### :MdStartServer